-In addition, the committee has discussed with Hein its independence from the Company and its management, including matters in the written disclosures required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees).
+In addition, the Audit Committee has discussed with Hein & Associates its independence from the Company and its management, including matters in the written disclosures required by the Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees).

-The committee discussed with the Company's independent public accountants the overall scope and plans for their respective audits.
-The committee met with Hein, with and without management present, to discuss the results of its examinations, the evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Audit Committee discussed with the Company's independent public accountants the overall scope and plans for their respective audits.
+The Audit Committee met with Hein & Associates, with and without management present, to discuss the results of its examinations, the evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the committee recommended to the board of directors, and the board has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2004 filed with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2005 filed with the SEC.